atom-dispencer/CodenameTeabag/docs/index.md

     think-through problems and find help when things go wrong...

 Say this after me: ***"I will not copy and paste in Codename: TEABAG"***...
 Coz it ain't gonna help you.
-If you copy-paste the answer, you won't learn: learning takes practise.
+If you copy-paste the answer, you won't learn.

 *Together* in this *guide*, we will build a **T**ext-**B**ased **A**dventure **G**ame, just like I did
     back-in-the-day, but I'm also going to show you how to think for yourself and get help on your own.